osgi/osgi/org.osgi.impl.service.component/src/org/osgi/impl/service/component/readme.txt

-The sources for this project can be found in the Eclipse Equinox repository for the declarative services.
+The source code for this implementation can be found in the Eclipse Equinox repository at http://dev.eclipse.org/viewcvs/index.cgi/org.eclipse.equinox.ds